soyost/scripts/rabbit-dashboard/README.md

 ## Current PROD ORD PowerShell instructions

+Currently python installation is not allowed on the CERNCARUSDPY101.
+This PowerShell script is a work around based on Michael Marnell's Rabbit query.

-Copy rabbitord.ps1 somewhere on the shared box CERNCARUSDPY101
+1.Copy rabbitord.ps1 somewhere on the shared box CERNCARUSDPY101

-Create new shortcut (on desktop or somewhere else)
+2.Create new shortcut (on desktop or somewhere else)

 C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -NoProfile -ExecutionPolicy Bypass -File "LOCATION OF THE PS1 FILE"